 You might choose a planned home birth for many reasons, including:

-- A desire to give birth in a familiar, relaxing environment surrounded by people of your choice
+- A desire to give birth in a comfortable, familiar place surrounded by family

-- A desire to control your labor position or other aspects of the birthing process
+- A desire for freedom and control in the birthing process

 - Lower cost